top of page

 What's the Difference Between a Psychiatric NP and a Psychiatrist?

-On the other hand, psychiatric nurse practitioners are advanced practice registered nurses (APRNs) who have completed graduate-level education in psychiatric-mental health nursing.
-They typically hold a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) degree with a specialization in psychiatric-mental health.
-PMHNPs undergo extensive training in psychiatric assessment, diagnosis, and treatment, which includes prescribing medications and providing therapy under the supervision of a psychiatrist or independently depending on state regulations.
+PMHNPs are Advanced Practice Registered Nurses (APRNs) who complete graduate-level education in psychiatric-mental health nursing.
+They hold a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) with a specialization in mental health care.
+PMHNPs are trained in comprehensive psychiatric assessment and diagnosis, prescribing and medication management, and therapeutic interventions, utilizing holistic and patient-centered care models.

 1. American Psychiatric Association. (n.d.).
 What Is Psychiatry?
 Retrieved from https://www.psychiatry.org/patients-families/what-is-psychiatry